 1: Journal, but don’t work on your book

 When writing is hard-to-come by, I need questions and prompts even to write in my diary in the morning.
-At the moment I’m finding it hard to concentrate so I use some list-based prompts (2 things I’m looking forward to, 2 things I’m grateful for, 2 things I will focus on…) as well as the feel-good prompts I have in my Memoir Journalling program.
+At the moment I’m finding it hard to concentrate so I use some list-based prompts (2 things I’m looking forward to, 2 things I’m grateful for, 2 things I will focus on…) as well as some extra mood-boosting focus prompts I recently added to my memoir journaling program.

 At the very least, keep a record of your day.